Expensify/App/FORMS.md

 ### Props provided to Form inputs

-The following props is available to form inputs:
+The following prop is available to form inputs:

 - inputID: An unique identifier for the input.